 People (max 750 words)

-People, your staff, are the core of your success.
+People, your staff, is the core of your success.
+Providing value is at the core of a sustainably successful organisation.
 Purpose Driven People, in direct contact with customers, are a key enabler to an organisation's success.